Snapshot

 Policy support

-Growing institutional credit, Increasing MSP, Introduction of new schemes like Paramparagat Krishi Vikas Yojana, Pradhanmantri Gram, Sinchai Yojana, and Sansad Adarsh Gram Yojana and Opening exports of wheat and rice
+Growing institutional credit, Increasing MSP, Increase in the procurement from farmers, Introduction of new schemes like Paramparagat Krishi Vikas Yojana, Pradhanmantri Gram, Sinchai Yojana, and Sansad Adarsh Gram Yojana, Inception of Agri Infrastructure Fund, Creation of a Start-up Ecosystem in agriculture and allied sector, promotion of agricultural mechanization and subsidy for machines and supports drones.

 Logistics support

-Initiatives like Kisan Rath (mobile app for farmers, FPOs and traders), 200+ Kisan Rails and Krishi Udaan Scheme for produce transportation, and Perishable Cargo Centres, cold storage facilities at Airports and Inland Container Depot as well as cargo terminals and warehouses.
+Initiatives like Kisan Rath (mobile app for farmers, FPOs, and traders), 200+ Kisan Rails, and Krishi Udaan Scheme for produce transportation, Perishable Cargo Centres, cold storage facilities at Airports and Inland Container Depots as well as cargo terminals and warehouses.

 Digital Transformation

-e-NAM is a digital platform integrating 1260 APMC mandis across 22 States and 3 UTs to facilitate online trading of 203 agriculture and horticulture commodities to enable farmers to realize better remunerative prices for their produce. e-NAM is catalysing the digital transformation of mandi operations and e- trading of agricultural commodities.
-As on 31.12.2022, more than 1.74 Cr farmers & 2.39 Lakh traders have been registered on e-NAM portal.
-A total trade consisting of 69 mn metric tonnes of worth INR 2.42 lakh cr has been recorded on e-NAM platform.
+e-NAM is a digital platform integrating 1260 APMC mandis across 22 States and 3 UTs to facilitate online trading of 203 agriculture and horticulture commodities to enable farmers to realize better remunerative prices for their produce. e-NAM is catalysing the digital transformation of mandi operations and e-trading of agricultural commodities.
+As of 31.12.2022, more than 1.74 Cr farmers & 2.39 Lakh traders have been registered on the e-NAM portal.
+A total trade consisting of 69 mn metric tonnes amounting to INR 2.42 lakh cr has been recorded on the e-NAM platform.